6 Reasons Your Business Should Start Blogging Now

 The truth is, blogs that are managed thoughtfully and dutifully can have an enormous impact on both your bottom line and overall reputation.
 In fact, businesses that prioritize blogging are 13X more likely to see positive ROI, according to HubSpot.

 Here are six benefits to maintaining a company blog.

-Establish Authority: Consumers have an innate desire to do business with companies they can trust.
-Producing quality blogs that contain reliable, relevant information will position you as an authority in your field, which will help you earn their trust — and ultimately, their business.
+- Establish Authority: Consumers have an innate desire to do business with companies they can trust.
+Producing quality content that contains reliable, relevant information will position you as an authority in your field, which will help you earn their trust — and ultimately, their business.

-Increase Traffic: Companies that are committed to blogging receive 97% more links to their site on average, according to HubSpot.
-There are a couple of reasons for this: 1) Each new blog you post means one more indexed page driving users to your web platform; 2) Other publishers can link to your blog from their own website.
-Each of these benefits not only generates leads, but also enhances your SEO.
+- Increase Traffic: Companies that are committed to blogging receive 97% more links to their site on average, according to HubSpot.
+There are a couple of reasons for this: 1) Each new blog you post means one more indexed page driving users to your web platform; 2) Other publishers can link to your content from their own website.
+Each of these benefits not only generates leads but also enhances your SEO.